Birmingham City W.F.C.

 Birmingham City Women F.C. is an English women's football club affiliated with Birmingham City F.C.
-As founding members of the FA Women's Super League in 2011, the team currently plays in the second-highest division of women's football in England.
+As founding members of the FA Women's Super League in 2011, the team currently plays in the highest division of women's football in England.
 The team plays their home games at St Andrew's, the home of Birmingham City F.C.

 History

 The club was formed in 1968 by a group of female fans who played local friendly matches until 1970.
 They joined the Heart of England League in 1970, and played in the league until 1973 when it underwent a major restructure and become known as the West Midland Regional League in 1974.
 The club were successful during this period, winning these leagues five times during the entire 1970s and 1980s (1971–72, 1974–75, 1976–77, 1987–88, 1988–89), amongst other trophies.
 They reached the semi-final of the Women's FA Cup in 1974 and 1988.

 The club ran into difficult times during the 1990s, with many staff and player changes.
 In an effort to regain stability they created an academy of young players, many who eventually played for the senior team.

 In 1998 Birmingham City were elevated to the newly created Midland Combination League and in their first season won the league, gaining automatic promotion into the FA Women's Premier League Northern Division.
 After two seasons, Birmingham were promoted to the top flight of women's football in England, joining the FA Women's Premier League National Division in 2002.
 Also in 2001–02 Birmingham upset Doncaster Belles 4–3 in the FA Women's Premier League Cup semi-final.
 In the final at Adams Park, Wycombe, Birmingham were thrashed 7–1 by full-time professional Fulham Ladies.

 In March 2003, local sports reporter Gary Newbon criticised women's football and bet the club £500 that they could not attract 500 supporters to their upcoming match against Doncaster Belles.
 Humiliated Newbon lost his bet.
 The academy had begun to produce players for the first team at this point, and Laura Bassett became the first Birmingham City Ladies player, from the academy or otherwise, to appear for England at full international level.

 The club's high-profile manager of the time, Marcus Bignot, signed big name players including Rachel Yankey and Alex Scott for the 2004–05 season and Birmingham finished fourth.
 The club ran into financial problems when Karren Brady of Birmingham City's men reneged on a letter of intent to provide funding.
 The female club had to let major players go before the start of the 2005–06 season, which they finished in sixth position.
 They were only able to continue after a player's parent donated £10,000.